MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-tracelogginglevel.md

 ### -param eventLevel [in]

 An 8-bit number used to describe an event's severity or importance.
 This value must be a compile-time constant in the range 0 to 255.
+If no **TraceLoggingLevel** arguments are provided to a **TraceLoggingWrite** call, the event's level will default to 5 (WINEVENT_LEVEL_VERBOSE).

 > [!Important]
 > ProviderId, Level and Keyword are the primary means for filtering
 > events.
 Other kinds of filtering are possible but have much higher overhead.
-> Always assign a non-zero level and keyword to every event.
+> Always assign a meaningful non-zero level and keyword to every event.

 See [EVENT_DESCRIPTOR](../evntprov/ns-evntprov-event_descriptor.md) for details about the event level.